learn-co-curriculum/p3-oo-many-to-many/README.md

 ## Introduction

-A many-to-many relationship refers to a relationship where multiple instances of one class (Class A) are associated with multiple instances of another class (Class B), and vice versa.
-In other words, each object of Class A can be related to multiple objects of Class B, and each object of Class B can be related to multiple objects of Class A.
+A many-to-many relationship refers to a relationship where multiple instances of one class (Users) are associated with multiple instances of another class (Websites), and vice versa.
+In other words, each object of Users can be related to multiple objects of Websites, and each object of Websites can be related to multiple objects of Users.

 When working with many-to-many relationships, it is important to consider whether or not to use an intermediary class.
 An intermediary class is a class that sits between two other classes in a many-to-many relationship and provides additional information about the relationship.
+It can help us populate and modify both sides of the relationship.

 ## Many-to-many without intermediary class